confetti-framework/docs/routing.md

 <a name="redirect-routes"></a>
 ### Redirect Routes

-If you are defining a route that redirects to another URI, you may use the `Route::redirect` method.
-This method provides a convenient shortcut so that you do not have to define a full route or controller for performing a simple redirect:
+If you are defining a route that redirects to another URI, you may use `Redirect`.
+This function provides a convenient shortcut so that you do not have to define a full route or controller for performing a simple redirect:

     Redirect("/here", "/there", 302)